Contact ([email protected] for general enquiries)

 Editor in Chief

-Manuel Veth is a freelance journalist, and holder of a Doctorate of Philosophy in History from King’s College London.
-His thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States”, and will be available soon.
+Manuel Veth is the owner and Editor in Chief of the Futbolgrad Network.
+He also works as a freelance journalist and among others works for the Bundesliga and Pro Soccer USA.
+He holds a Doctorate of Philosophy in History from King’s College London, and his thesis is titled: “Selling the People’s Game: Football’s transition from Communism to Capitalism in the Soviet Union and its Successor States,” which is available HERE.
 Originally from Munich, Manuel has lived in Amsterdam, Kyiv, Moscow, Tbilisi, London, and currently is located in Victoria BC, Canada.
-Follow Manuel on Twitter @homosovieticus.
+Follow Manuel on Twitter @ManuelVeth.

 Vadim Furmanov is a recent graduate of the University of Chicago with a Bachelor’s Degree in Political Science.
 Originally from Ukraine, Vadim has resided in Chicago since 1994 and is a passionate supporter of both Dynamo Kyiv and the Ukrainian national team.
 He is also a Chicago Fire season ticket holder and a member of the Fire’s Section 8 supporters group.
 He writes primarily about Ukrainian football, as well as the intersection between football, politics, and history.
 You can follow Vadim on Twitter @vfurmanov.

-Mark Temnycky is a Ukrainian-American pursuing a joint masters degree in Public Administration and International Relations at the Maxwell School at Syracuse University.
+Mark Temnycky is a Ukrainian-American who earned a Master of Public Administration and a Master of Arts in International Relations from the Maxwell School of Citizenship and Public Affairs in June 2017.
+He is pursuing a career in international relations and foreign policy.
 Follow Mark on Twitter @MTem33

 A holder of Master’s degree in English language and literature, Miloš Marković worked as the Editor-in-Chief at Sportske.net.
-He now contributes to various outlets as a freelance journalist including the excellent homepage Baraž.
-Passionate about English language and football, Miloš Marković is also a huge Premier League fan.
-You can find him on Twitter under @milosemarkovicu.
+He now contributes to various outlets as a freelance journalist.
+He also is a member of the Guardian Network and a FIFA correspondent for Serbia.
+Passionate about English language and football, Miloš Marković is also a huge Liverpool fan.
+You can find him on Twitter @milosemarkovicu.

 Ralph Hannah is Londoner living in Luque with a keen interest in Paraguayan football history and statistics.
 A frequent traveler throughout Latin America he attends games throughout the region and has written for a variety of publications and set up the first English-language blog on Paraguayan Football.
 When not in the Defensores del Chaco he’s looking after his 2 daughters.
 Follow Ralph on Twitter @paraguayralph.